-Q1: Does the demo version of CattleWorks cattle software have all the functionality of the full version?
+Q1: Does the Trial version of CattleWorks cattle software have all the functionality of the full version?

-A: Yes, the demo is a complete copy of the program, it will just time-out and stop working in 30 days.
+A: Yes, this is a full and complete copy of the program, it will just time-out and stop working in 21 days.

 Q2: Will I lose the data that I enter into the program if the time-out occurs?

 A: No, any data that you enter will not be lost even if the program times out.
 After you purchase the software you will receive a "key" once this is entered the program will be fully functionally with all data that you have previously entered.

 Q3: The demo download takes too long can you send me a CD?

 A: No, we are no longer mailing CD's.
 Please try our online cloud solution CritterWorks.

 Q4: I have downloaded the CattleWorks software now what do I do?